Compare Tree Removal Quotes Now

 These are contractors with state of the art equipment to hand any size and type of tree.

-They will cut it up in pieces or shred it into small wood chips that can be left to decompose on your compound or use it as fuel.
+They will cut your tree up in pieces and mulch it into woodchips that can be left to decompose on your compound or use it as fuel.
 You can also spread these chips on your garden as mulch before they decompose to form organic manure.

 What’s the average price of tree removal?